Kidder, Peabody & Company: 1994 bond trading scandal

 Kidder Peabody was later involved in a trading scandal related to false profits booked from 1990 to 1994.
 Joseph Jett, a trader on the government bond desk, was found to have systematically exploited a flaw in Kidder's computer systems, generating large false profits.
 When the fraud was discovered, it was determined that Jett's claimed profits of $275 million over four years had actually been a $75 million loss.

 The NYSE barred Jett from securities trading or working for any firm affiliated with the exchange, a move that effectively banned him from the securities industry.
 The SEC subsequently formalized his ban from the industry, and ultimately concluded that Jett's actions amounted to securities fraud.

 Jett's implosion forced GE to take a $210 million charge to its first-quarter earnings ($350 million before taxes).
 Years later, Welch recalled that GE business leaders were so shaken by the huge loss that they offered to dip into the coffers of their own divisions to close the gap.
 In contrast, Welch said, no one at Kidder was willing to take responsibility for the debacle.

 Although Kidder had rebuilt itself with mortgage-backed bonds, negative media coverage following the disclosure of Jett's overstated profits led GE to sell most of Kidder Peabody's assets to PaineWebber for $670 million, in October 1994.
 The transaction closed in January 1995, and the Kidder Peabody name was retired.

 Years later, Welch claimed that the Jett debacle was a reminder that Kidder had been "a headache and an embarrassment from the start" for GE.
 Earlier, several GE board members with experience in financial services, such as Walter Wriston of Citicorp and Lewis Preston of J.P.
 Morgan, had warned him that a securities firm was very different from other GE businesses; as Wriston put it, "all you're buying is the furniture."
 The experience led Welch to pass on numerous other acquisition opportunities for GE that made strategic sense on paper after he concluded that they didn't fit with GE's culture.

-September 11, 2001 terrorist attacks

-On September 11, the former offices of Kidder Peabody (which were occupied by PaineWebber, as they had assumed the lease as part of the acquisition in 1994) were among many businesses impacted by the terrorist attacks.
-The company had offices on the 101st and 102nd Floors of 1 World Trade Center, also known as the North Tower.
-Two PaineWebber employees lost their lives.